 CACHO: – My inspiration gigs from situations I put myself in and the people I meet.

 DT 500 ZINE: – Tell us about the latest work you did?

 CACHO: – My latest work is body paint.

 ” Blending people’s stories with mine and finding the similarities.
 I push the boundaries to a vulnerable place; I like to do that with my subject.”

 ” I think it is good for us to push and be out of our comfort zone.”

 CACHO: – The body art is an exploration of yourself.
-We talk about your story, I paint that on your naked body.
+We talk about your story; I paint that on your naked body.

-DT 500 ZINE: – Your future plans?
+DT 500 ZINE: – ongoing plans?

-DT 500 ZINE: – Our best regards CACHO!
+DT 500 ZINE: – warm regards, CACHO!

 Interviewed by © Arthur Sopin n Andreas Rod